 According to reports released as early as June 2004, makeup, shampoo, skin lotion, nail polish, lipsticks, lip glosses, eye shadows, and other personal care products contain chemical ingredients that lack safety data, and some of these chemicals include preservatives, stabilizers, pigments, dyes, and heavy metals like lead, cadmium, and zinc.

-Talc powder products ave been under fire recently with lawsuits targeting Johnson & Johnson for their baby powder products causing ovarian cancer.
+Talc powder products have been under fire recently with lawsuits targeting Johnson & Johnson for their baby powder products causing ovarian cancer.
+Plaintiffs and cancer victims claim years of baby powder use has led to thousands of mesothelioma and ovarian cancer cases.

 Claire’s announced a product recall after reports that one consumer sent a sample of the company’s glitter makeup out for independent testing.
 Claire’s makeup allegedly tested positive for asbestos, and Claire’s pulled related products from the market.